NikhilKatiki/Craiglist-Resume-filter/README.md

   3.Resumes are one of those which dont have any segregation into categories <br>
   4.Advanced unstructured modelling techniques are used to improve the satisfaction of both adversiter and job seeker
 # Objective
-  1.Even though Craiglist is one of the biggest adverstising website, there are still a lot of improvement that needs to be done.
-One such improvement is to add a filter  <br>
+  1.Even though Craiglist is one of the biggest adverstising website, there are potential problems faced by job seeker.
+One such problem is to help the advertiser find the right job candadities by matching them with their relevant searches  <br>
-  2.The primary motivation is to use the unstructured data and categorize the resumes into pre-defined categories<br>
+  2.The motivation is to use the unstructured data and categorize the resumes into pre-defined categories<br>
 # Methodology
 <img width="600" alt="proces" src="https://user-images.githubusercontent.com/89437135/147396424-69c55a95-0bec-4146-898c-c1d0556b6143.png"> <br>
 # Data Sources
-  1. Since the resumes in the Craiglist are unlabeled, it is imperative that resumes with labels are being used to train the model and then, test on the resumes' data from Craiglist <br>
+  1. Since the resumes in the Craiglist are unlabeled, Resumes with labels are being used to train the model and then, test on the resumes' data from Craiglist <br>
   2. The training data consists of 32 different categories ranging from HR to Chef
 # Data Dictionary
   1.The dataset consists only resume and its corresponding label <br>